Home » Recipes » Main Dish Recipes » Pork » Roasted Pork Tenderloin Sandwich

 Instructions

-• Preheat the oven to 420 degrees.
-Remove the tenderloin from the package, pat dry, and place it, uncovered, in a shallow pan.
-Cook for 15 minute per pound or until the internal temperature of the tenderloin is 145 degrees.
+• Remove the tenderloin from the package, pat dry, and place it, uncovered, on a shallow baking pan.

 • Place a skillet over medium heat and add the olive oil.
 Add the sliced onions and peppers, salt, pepper, and seasoning.
 Cook for 8-10 minutes or until the onions are softened.

-• Heat the rolls according to the package directions.
-While the rolls are heating, mix together the mayonnaise and Dijon mustard in a small bowl.
+• While the rolls are heating, mix together the mayonnaise and Dijon mustard in a small bowl.

 • Allow the rolls to cool briefly while you slice the tenderloin.
 Make thin, across the grain slices of the tenderloin.